 Trapani is a seaside town located on the westernmost tip of Sicily and is famous for its history, culture and good food.

-On Ferryhopper you will find useful information about ferries to / from Trapani, must-see places, beaches, and local delicacies.
-Take a look at all ferry routes from Trapani and book your ferry tickets with just a few clicks!
+On Ferryhopper you will find useful information about ferries to/from Trapani, must-see places, beaches, and local delicacies.
+Take a look at all ferry routes from Trapani and book your ferry tickets easily and quickly!

 Read our suggestions for your trip and find useful information about its ports: